 I had it towed to my repairman and after checking he said it appeared to have a head gasket or cylinder head problem as well as a valve seat(s) may have dropped to explain the banging sound.
 He said this was fairly common on these engines.
-He quoted me a worse case scenario to replace two cylinder heads at $1200.00 What should I do?
+He quoted me a worse case scenario to replace two cylinder heads at $1200.00.
+What should I do?

 CONNECTICUT -- My 06 Dakota has 9000 babied miles on it.
 It is spotless and looks better than new.
 I recently had the left front brake caliper freeze up.
 I was on the way home and the motor felt like it was down on power.
 I pulled into my driveway and smoke poured from the left front wheel.
 The rotor was glowing red and this was in bright sunshine.

 After it cooled a bit I jacked up the truck to take a look at what the problem was.
 I am a car nut and have been working on and restoring cars for years.
 The wheel was so tight that I could break the lug nuts loose with the tire off the ground.
 Long story short I have my truck towed into the dealer.
 They take it apart and find the caliper seals have melted because of the heat and the rotor is destroyed also.

 Of course the brake pads are shot as well.
 They repair it under warranty and then proceed to tell me that I owe them $225 for new brake pads.
 I said if the caliper had not been defective there would have been no need to replace them.
 So if your defective part caused all the damage why do I pay?
 They said because brake pads are a "wear item" not covered.
 Again I asked "if the rt side rotor and pads are in perfect condition with no wear why am I paying for pads your defective part broke?"
 Same answer.

-So I said $225 for freaking brake pads that I can buy at Napa for $34?"
-"Oh that's parts and labor.
-I said the brakes are already apart because of the defect and you want to charge me for it?
+So I said "$225 for freaking brake pads that I can buy at Napa for $34?"
+"Oh that's parts and labor."
+I said "the brakes are already apart because of the defect and you want to charge me for it?"
 Now they have an attitude about it.
 So I said bill Chrysler and grabbed my keys and walked out the door.

 They came after me saying they will not release my truck until I pay.
 So I said “What are you going to do?
 Call the cops and tell them I took my own truck?
-Good luck.
+Good luck.”
 I fired up the truck and left.
 Now I get it home and my spotless truck has grime all over the seats door and steering wheel.
 Plus all over the hood chrome bumper and wheels.

 The sad thing is I had to re-bleed the brakes to fix a soft pedal and re-machine the rt rotor they machined for some reason (it was perfect when brought in).
-Because the Dealer wanted to make a couple hundred bucks they lost a customer, and Dodge lost a customer, And I'll make sure no anyone and everyone I can knows not to buy a Chrysler product.
+Because the dealer wanted to make a couple hundred bucks they lost a customer, and Dodge lost a customer.
+And I'll make sure no anyone and everyone I can know not to buy a Chrysler product.
 Now I know why M_B dumped them and ran.
 But American?
-Not anymore, Hello Toyota.
+Not anymore.
+Hello Toyota.

 I have owned many cars/trucks in my lifetime but none as bad as my 2004 Dodge Dakota.
 Since 2004 when I purchased this truck it as being nothing but trouble.
 Good luck getting anything fixed on these trucks.
 It's worse than pulling teeth.

 MASON CITY, ILLINOIS -- Lights fail without warning.
 Sometimes it is the switch and they won't turn off even when switched off.
-Other times the fuse will blow leaving you without console lights so you can't see speed or gages.
+Other times the fuse will blow leaving you without console lights so you can't see speed or gauges.
 Other times the tail lights will fail but still the headlights work.
 I have been stopped by the local police because of no tail lights and thinking I was driving without lights only for him to see headlights but no tail lights with the switch on after getting me stopped.

 Dealer is no help.
 They blame all problems on my trailer wiring but they installed it for me when I bought the truck.
 Why isn't this a recall?
 I am sure this can cause a deadly accident and there will be no trace because the back end will be hit, the lights destroyed, and no evidence.
 Wake up American consumer!!!